coderamos/application-gobarber-backend/README.md

 > To facilitate communication with the database using javascript syntax -->

+#### multer

+> To handle Multipart Form Data and automate the process of uploading files within the backend.

 #### nodemon

 > To run my application more conveniently.